New book asks: can the invisible help to reverse climate change?

 This may sound far-fetched but is actually hardcore research.
 The goal is to get microorganisms such as bacteria and fungi to make production of goods in the future more sustainable.
 The potential is enormous and the climate challenges so great that researchers have difficulty in understanding why people remain sceptical instead of accelerating development.
 Two researchers, an author and a photographer kick-start the debate in a new book.
 The mission is to make readers a little better informed and better equipped to take a position.

-Interested in Environment and sustainability?
+Interested in Green Innovation?
 We can keep you updated for free.

 Zero hunger, clean water and sanitation, gender equality, affordable and clean energy and healthy ecosystems.
 Few people disagree with achieving these aims.
 According to the American Society for Microbiology, these are just some of the Sustainable Development Goals that tiny invisible organisms can help to achieve, because microbes know no boundaries.
 In their new book Se det usynlige i øjnene [Eyeing the invisible], microbiologists Søren Molin and Jan Sørensen, author Tor Nørretranders and photographer Henrik Saxgren ask whether there are limits to what we should get microorganisms to help us with.